 I don’t care if it is totally harmless (although that is actually questionable) as I don’t want to spend hours sitting next to someone breathing in the their vapor cloud.

-I am old enough to remember how awful flying was before the smoking ban was introduce, particularly if you were unlucky enough to end up in the smoking section at the back of the plane.
+I am old enough to remember how awful flying was before the smoking ban was introduced, particularly if you were unlucky enough to end up in the smoking section at the back of the plane.

 I hope this has answered your questions regarding can you take e-cigarettes on a plane.
 Please leave a comment if you wish.